Best UV Filter for Tamron 28-75mm f/2.8 Di III VXD G2

 Will a UV filter reduce the sharpness of my Tamron G2?

-Do I really need a UV filter for mirrorless cameras?
+Do I need a slim filter to avoid vignetting?

 Final Verdict

-Hoya HD3 UV – Unmatched glass strength and ease of cleaning.
+Hoya HD3 UV – Unmatched impact resistance and clarity.

 Buy Now